valoTools/.github/profile/README.md

 ## Our Bots

 ### 1. Valorant Shop Bot
 Stay updated with the latest in-game shop offers!
-The Valorant Shop Bot provides real-time notifications of current shop items, helping you never miss out on your favorite skins and deals.
+The Valorant Shop Bot provides current shop items, bundles details, owned skins, nightmarket, accessory store and many more.

 ### 2. Valorant Stat Bot
 Track your performance and improve your game!
 The Valorant Stat Bot offers comprehensive statistics on your gameplay, including match history, K/D ratios, and other vital metrics to help you analyze and enhance your skills.